 A second opinion is an important part of becoming educated about your cancer and your treatment options.
 The more you can learn about your diagnosis and your treatment options, the better chance you have of receiving the most appropriate treatment.
-Prostate cancer is now more treatable than the past, but there are also many more treatment options and more complicated procedures.
-This is especially true for treatment of early stage localized prostate cancer where there has been constant technical innovation in both surgery and radiation.
+Continued advances have made cancer more treatable than in the past, but there are also many more treatment options and more complicated procedures.
+Advances in Genomics, Genetics, Immunotherapy, Stem Cells and Precision Medicine are continuing at a rapid pace.
 Getting a second opinion will help you understand these options and help you make an informed decision about which is best for you.
 Second opinions will not offend competent physicians.
 Second opinions will, however, provide reassurance to you and your family and ultimately allow you to receive the most appropriate therapy.

 What is a Second Opinion?